jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 In this demonstration program, genotypes are formated into the efficient ADAM genotype format using Parquet and then Spark is used to perform hundreds of millions of linear regression tests.

+The genetic association test here is equally applicable to whole body QTLs like height, BMI, blood pressure, eQTLs were chosen as they sheet amount of computation requires a scalable solution.
+Another area where Spark could be applied isthe pairwise and greater interaction among variants, which quickly also produces a combinatorial explosion of tests.

-Note: demonstrated here is a way efficiently parallelize these tests using Spark - next corrections need to be made to ascertain signfificance based of prior hypothesis or otherwise limit the number of tests considered.
-An adaptive machine learning approach also using Spark may be a good option to narrow this search space.
+Note: demonstrated here is a way to efficiently parallelize these statistical tests using Spark, however scientific interpretation requires adjustment for the many millions of tests performed.
+Corrections need to be made to ascertain signfificance based on prior hypothesis or otherwise the number of tests need to limited - often first (cis-acting) eQTLs are considered where the variant is in or near the gene for which expression is being tested for association.
+An adaptive machine learning approach also using Spark may be a good option to narrow this search space, or to adaptively expand the search based on network analysis.

 # Source Data and References